 Grease your hands and roll out each portion on parchment paper.

-Use your fingers to to form a thin, round base.
+Use your fingers to form a thin, round base.

 Transfer the parchment paper with the rolled-out dough onto the preheated baking tray.